 Recently, many Adolescent and Young Adult (AYA) cancer programs have been created to address the unique needs of teens and young adults.
 Areas of focus include long-term survivor care, access to clinical trial enrollment, discussing and preserving future fertility, peer support, and psychosocial support that addresses their personal issues, including finances, education, occupational impacts, and transition to independence.

 Children’s cancer centers also participate in clinical trials.
 The improvements in survival for children with cancer that have occurred over the past half century have been achieved because of treatment advances that were studied and proven to be effective in clinical trials.

 Every children’s cancer center that participates in COG has met strict standards of excellence for childhood cancer care.
-A directory of COG locations is available on COG’s website.
+A directory of COG locations is available on their website.
 Families can ask their pediatrician or family doctor for a referral to a children’s cancer center.
-Families and health professionals can call NCI’s Contact Center at 1–800–4–CANCER to learn more about children’s cancer centers that belong to COG.
+Families and health professionals can call the NCI Contact Center at 1–800–4–CANCER to learn more about children’s cancer centers that belong to COG.